nkcr/overlap-ml/README.md

 # Commands to reproduce the experiments

+**Note**: Those results do not use prime batch size, but the default parameters.
+To have better results, adapt the `--batch-size` param to the closest prime number.

 ## AWD PTB

 **Extreme TOI**:

+Expected results: `66.38` / `63.49` (validation / testing)

 ```bash
 python3 main_run.py --main-model awd-lstm --batch-size 20 --data data/penn --dropouti 0.4 --dropouth 0.25 --seed 141 --seed-shuffle 141 --epoch 1000 --shuffle-full-seq